-Applicants may authorize TUI to request official transcript(s) on their behalf.
+By executing the transcript request authorization form (TRAFF) applicants authorize TUI to request official transcript(s) on their behalf.
 This applies to U.S. Based institutions only.
 Students who have completed CLEP, DSST or military training including AARTS and SMART, are responsible for providing those official documents to Trident University International directly.